NaimKabir/RoboND-Kinematics-Project/writeup_template.md

 ![DH origins of each joint.][DHorigins]

-With this new set of joint origins, and the **important assumption that the Z-axis for each joint's reference frame is it's axis of rotation**, we can derive the following set of DH parameters.
+With this new set of joint origins, and the **important assumption that the Z-axis for each joint's reference frame is its axis of rotation**, we can derive the following set of DH parameters.

 joint | α<sub>i-1<sub> | a<sub>i-1<sub> | d<sub>i</sub> | θ<sub>i</sub>
 --- | --- | --- | --- | ---